IDIAMath/idiamath.github.io/docs/question/tune-3d-function.md

 The move from 2D to 3D challenges the students intuition about functions and their algebraic components.
-By observing the effect dynamically changing some paremeter of a function has on a graph while trying to fit it to a certain shape, we hope to build some intuition on the role of said parameter in a specific function.
+By observing the effect dynamically changing some parameter of a function has on a graph while trying to fit it to a certain shape, we hope to build some intuition on the role of said parameter in a specific function.